 Aditi Rao is a writer, educator, and dreamer.
 She has spent the last eight years traveling between India, Argentina, Mexico, and the United States; all the places, cultures, and languages she has encountered on this journey have had a profound influence on her writing and her life.

-Passionate about peace education and working with young people, especially teenagers, Aditi has worked extensively in the youth development and social change arenas, be it with Pravah in New Delhi, SEDEPAC and the Musculo Secreto in Mexico, or the Student Press Initiative at Columbia Teachers’ College and The Possibility Project in New York.
-Currently, she designs curriculum for the Gandhi Fellowship.
+Passionate about peace education and working with young people, especially teenagers, Aditi has worked extensively in the youth development and social change arenas, be it with Pravah or the Gandhi Fellowship in New Delhi, SEDEPAC and the Musculo Secreto in Mexico, or the Student Press Initiative at Columbia Teachers’ College and The Possibility Project in New York.
 She conceived and developed “Write the Wor(l)d: An Educator’s Guide to Turn Creative Writing into a Tool for Change,” published in 2012 by Pravah.

 Aditi has published essays with InfochangeIndia, India Untravelled, and other online publications, and poems in the Boiler Journal, Muse India, Cha: An Asian Literary Journal, qarrtsiluni, and Four Quarters Magazine, and The Feminist Wire.
 Her story “Face to Face: Transforming Conflict in South Asia” was featured in People Building Peace 2.0, published by the Global Partnership for the Prevention of Armed Conflict, and “I can bear it” was featured in Moments that Speak: Images and Stories of Connection, published by the Earth Charter Initiative.
 Her first full-length collection of poetry, The Fingers Remember, will be released by Yoda Press in 2014.